Data centers with quantum random access memory and quantum networks

 About the role of the quantum networks, they might be realizable in the future due to the fast development of quantum communication technology in recent years.
 Here, we are considering the service provided by QDC is centralized and has some physical distances from users.
 Thus, quantum states are supposed to be teleported through the quantum network from the user to the QDC or vice versa, where quantum teleportation technology includes the technologies of quantum satellites \cite{yin2017satellite,liao2017satellite,chen2021integrated}, quantum repeaters \cite{briegel1998quantum,duan2001long,kimble2008quantum,munro2015inside,muralidharan2014ultrafast,muralidharan2016optimal}, etc.

 \textbf{\emph{QDC for quantum computing: fault-tolerant resource savings}}.
 As the first example about QDCs applied for quantum computing, we show how a QDC can provide resource savings in a fault-tolerant cost model to users running query-based quantum algorithms.
-There are two aspects of resource savings induced by QDC: hardware outsourcing and communication costs (see SM for an unification of space and time costs).
+There are two aspects of resource savings induced by QDC: hardware outsourcing and communication costs (see Appendix for an unification of space and time costs).
 The reason for the hardware outsourcing is simple.
 Imagine that we are doing fault-tolerant quantum computation with a significant amount of $T$-gates in the queries, which are considered to be expensive and require the magic state distillation~\cite{bravyi2005universal,bravyi2012magic}.
 Rather than preparing the requisite magic states themselves, the user could instead ask the QDC to prepare the magic states, thereby reducing the resources required of the user.
 This naive approach, however, has a high communication cost since each magic state would need to be sent over the quantum network from the QDC to the user.